TritonDataCenter/smartos-docs/docs/managing-instances-with-vmamd.md

 [zfs-man]: https://smartos.org/man/1m/zfs

-You now (unfortunately) need to edit /etc/zones/index and set the zone state to `installed` instead of `configured`, and finally restart `vminfod`
+On the destination compute node, attach the zone.
+This will move the zone from `configured` to `stopped`.
+Note: You don't need to explictly copy or create the cores dataset because it gets created at attach time.

-    svcadm restart vminfod
+    zoneadm -z <zone_uuid> attach

 The zone should be ready to boot up.

-Here is a demonstration of this process that manually copies the zone xml file and edits the zones index file.
+Here is a demonstration of a manual migration.

 <!-- markdownlint-disable no-inline-html line-length -->
-<script id="asciicast-Fkm3tAFnEoKnC8IkBEjcBeuKv" src="https://asciinema.org/a/Fkm3tAFnEoKnC8IkBEjcBeuKv.js" async></script>
+<script id="asciicast-O4WvBHZYgronNoxurbRFud8l8" src="https://asciinema.org/a/O4WvBHZYgronNoxurbRFud8l8.js" async></script>
 <!-- markdownlint-enable no-inline-html line-length -->

 ### Using vmadm send/receive